DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 - The levels are too dark.
 Simply increasing the intensity of the directional light may not be enough.
 - We need to use lights in our levels for some type of wayfinding.
 We can *probably* bake lights but with the way our buildings are set up, it may take too long.
 	- Instead, we can use emissive materials to add light to the levels.
+- Make sure the NavMeshes are rebaked before Tuesday

 ### Other
 - The game's audio needs to be balanced.
 Shbeeb was getting destroyed.